otter502/TabManager/ReadMe.md

 this is where the majority of the shuffleboard formatting code lives. it will create the entries and put a reference to them in the enum map so that the subsystem calling the function can easily access and update / receive the entries
 > this is more elaborated on in the next section

-> small implementation note when declaring a enumMap you need to format it like so:
+> small implementation note when declaring a enumMap you need to add a .class to the end of the enum class
 > ```java
 > ... = new EnumMap<>(SubsystemEntries.class);
 > ```